newtheatre/website/_content/get-involved.md

 # Costume, Props and Make-up

-An integral part of any show, and one where no experience is necessary, costume, props and make-up is a creative and rewarding role.
-You can work on designing and execution of these 3 key areas with the director, producer and stage management to make the show look as good as it can on stage.
+An integral part of any show, costume, props and make-up is a creative and rewarding role.
+You can work on the design and execution of these 3 key areas with the production team to make the show look as good as it can on stage.

 There is no experience necessary, and any training you need will be provided.